riaz-khan-16/ProjectManagement/readme.md

 **RabbitMQ** is used to handle background communication between different parts of the system.
 When an event happens, such as a new message or a project update, the backend sends that event to a RabbitMQ queue.
 This message is then received by a consumer service that processes it in the background.

-Once RabbitMQ receives an event, it works together with **SignalR** to send real-time updates to users.
+Once RabbitMQ receives an event, it works together with **SignalR** to send real-time updates about the task  to the connected members for a project.
 SignalR allows instant communication between the server and all connected clients.
-For example, when a team member sends a chat message or creates a task, everyone else in the same project can see the update right away without refreshing the page.
+When a team member update, create or delete a task, everyone else in the same project can see the update right away without refreshing the page.
+For team chat,  when new message come to hub it goes to its corresponding project group and broadcasts to all the connected members of that group.

 **Conclusion**:
 By combining Redis, RabbitMQ, and SignalR, the system becomes faster, more efficient, and real-time.